oskarprzybylski23/Discofy/README.md

 ```

 ## 🚀 Usage
-After setting up, visit http://localhost:5000 in your web browser to start creating your playlists.
+After setting up, visit http://localhost:5000 in your web browser to use the app.

 ## 💡 Contributing
 Here's how you can contribute: